semagrow/kobe/operator/readme.md

   port: 8890                  #the port it listens to (it defaults to 8890)
 ```
 After writing the yaml of the dataset in the above format apply it
-`kubectl apply -f my-kobe-dataset.yaml`
+`kubectl apply -f my-kobe-dataset.yaml`.
+You will get a confirmation message.
+You can also check the progress of the dataset creation by using
+`kubectl get pods ` and `kubectl logs <kobedataset-podname> `
 Define many of these datasets depending on the experiments you want to run.One dataset can be used in many experiments and needs to only be defined once.
+You can also find already made dataset definition under _operator/deploy/yamls/datasets/_  for a few datasets including a subset of dbpedia.

 ## KobeBenchmark ##
 A KobeBenchmark custom resource defines a benchmark in kobe.
-A benchmark consists of a set of datasets (chosen by name) that must be already  defined with the KobeDataset resources
+A benchmark consists of a set of datasets that must be already  defined with the KobeDataset resources
 like its described above.
-It also contains the definition of one or more sparql queries.In order for the benchmark to be meaningfull the set of datasets should suffice for those queries.
+It also contains the definition of one or more sparql queries that are gonna get tested against the datasets in the benchmark.
 The yaml is the following:
 ```
 apiVersion: kobebenchmark.kobe.com/v1alpha1